rkaiser0324/schema-manage/README.md

 The usage mimics the format of [DBDiff](https://github.com/rkaiser0324/DBDiff) which was used previously.

+Note that `schemadiff` does not recognize column order changes after a table has been created, [by design](https://github.com/planetscale/schemadiff/issues/29).

 ## Installation

 You can install this plugin into your CakePHP application using [composer](https://getcomposer.org).